optimization-team/simplex-method/README.md

 # Programing task 1, "Introduction to optimization"

 ## How to test the program on your LPP
-TODO: Change if changes
-To test the program on your input, change the contents of the file ["input1.txt"](https://github.com/optimization-team/simplex-method/blob/main/inputs/input1.txt) on the information about your input.
+To test the program on your input, run the main.py file.

-The input contains:
-- A vector of coefficients of objective function - C.
-- A matrix of coefficients of constraint function - A.
+- Choose, if you want to input the LPP from console or from file.
+- Choose, if your LPP is maximization or minimization.
+- Choose, if you want intermidiate steps of solution to be printed.
+- If you chose input from console
+  - Enter objective value coefficients, separated by space, in one line.
+  - Enter coefficients of constraints, line by line.
+Print "done" when finished.
-- A vector of right-hand side numbers - b.
+  - Enter right-hand side values of constraints.
-- The approximation accuracy ϵ.
+  - Enter number of digits after decimal point (precision).
+- If you chose input from file, specify the name of the file from [inputs](https://github.com/optimization-team/simplex-method/tree/main/inputs) folder you want to use

-Then, run the Simplex.py file, and check if the output you get is what you expected.
+- Check, if the results are what you expected.
 ## Structure of the project
 ### [inputs](https://github.com/optimization-team/simplex-method/tree/main/inputs)
 Folder, containing 5 different inputs, on which the program was tested.